-SCREENING CRITERIA PROJECT DESCRIPTION ASSESSMENT 1 1.
+SCREENING CRITERIA PROJECT DESCRIPTION ASSESSMENT 1.
 Is consistent with ONRT's mission.
 Alternative A does not compensate for interim losses.
-Does Not Pass Results in a net overall improvement of natural resources and/or benefit to the public in terms of increased resource services.
+Does Not Pass 2.
+Results in a net overall improvement of natural resources and/or benefit to the public in terms of increased resource services.
 It is not clear that Alternative A would result in an overall improvement.
 Does Not Pass 3.
 Technically and administratively feasible, as demonstrated through the use of established or previously implemented approaches.
 No actions would be implemented.
-Not Applicable Unlikely to proceed without ONRT funding.
+Not Applicable 4.
+Unlikely to proceed without ONRT funding.
 No funding would be utilized.
-Not Applicable Complies with applicable and relevant federal, state, local, and tribal laws and regulations.
+Not Applicable 5.
+Complies with applicable and relevant federal, state, local, and tribal laws and regulations.
 Does not utilize settlement monies for restoration, which would not comply with CERCLA NRDA regulations.
 Does Not Pass 6.
 Has feasible and cost-effective provisions for operations, maintenance, and monitoring; and a demonstrated source of funds, as relevant.
 No actions would be implemented.
-Not Applicable Includes all the information necessary to evaluate the project.
+Not Applicable 7.
+Includes all the information necessary to evaluate the project.
 No project materials were submitted.
 Not Applicable Table Note.
 1. Several screening criteria are not applicable, given the nature of the No Action alternative.

-Therefore, the No Action - Natural Recovery Alternative would not make the public whole, and ONRT does not further evaluate the No Action - Natural Recovery Alternative in this Draft RP.
+Therefore, the No Action - Natural Recovery Alternative would not make the public whole, and ONRT does not further evaluate the No Action - Natural Recovery Alternative in this Final RP.
+The project is not included in the Selected Restoration Alternative.

-5.3 DESCRIPTION AND ASSESSMENT OF THE PREFERRED RESTORATION ALTERNATIVE
+5.3 DESCRIPTION AND ASSESSMENT OF THE SELECTED RESTORATION ALTERNATIVE

-The Preferred Restoration Alternative includes the Agricultural Irrigation System Upgrade Project (Alternative B), Cedar Hill Boat Ramp on the Animas River (Alternative C), Festival and Farmer's

-Market Pavilion at Gateway Park (Alternative D), and San Juan Valley Soil Health Restoration Project (Alternative E).
+The Selected Restoration Alternative includes the Agricultural Irrigation System Upgrade Project (Alternative B), Cedar Hill Boat Ramp on the Animas River Project (Alternative C), Festival and Farmer's Market Pavilion at Gateway Park Project (Alternative D), and San Juan Valley Soil Health Restoration Project (Alternative E).
 The following sections describe each restoration alternative in more detail and provide a general project description, information on project benefits, size, cost, longevity, funding sources, and timing.
 The description includes a summary of all the information evaluated.
 For each restoration alternative, ONRT's assessment of the project against the evaluation criteria follows the project description.